picoders1/Forecasting-Influencial-Factors-of-US-Housing-Prices-with-Data-Science-/README.md

 apprentices, helpers, laborers, and so forth, engaged in new work, alterations, demolition, repair, maintenance, etc.)
-- All Employees, Construction (Thousands of persons) (Construction employees in the construction sector include: Working supervisors, qualified craft workers, mechanics, apprentices, helpers, laborers, and so forth, engaged in new work, alterations, demolition, repair, maintenance.)
+- All Employees, Construction (Thousands of persons) (Construction employees in the construction sector include: Working supervisors, qualified craft workers, mechanics, apprentices, helpers, laborers, and so forth, engaged in new work, alterations, demolition, repair, and maintenance.)
 - Industrial Production: Cement
 (The industrial production (IP) index measures the real output of all relevant establishments located in the United States)
 - Homeownership Rate (Percentage)